chrisnguyenhi/chrisnguyenhi.github.io/projects/brunelvis.md

 <img src="/images/large.png" width="700" height="600">

 This visualization was a bubble chart of appearances colored by the character's allignment (good, evil, neutral, and ?).
 The larger the bubble, the more the number of appearances.
+From here, we see that the top 3 characters who have made the most appearances are Iron Man, Spider Man, and Captain America.

 For more information and the code repository, please check out the Github link below!